Dsolnik/sle-mentoring/iteration4/it4.md

 #Part 4: Extra Credit (To Come... more research on networks)

 #Part 5: Feedback:
-In your answer files PLEASE write down
+In your answer files PLEASE write down:
 1. what was too hard for you:
  * I struggled with the actual coding part of this iteration:
   * Unsure of what examples to replicate/follow